willphdavies/photos/README.md

 * AlbumService - this also contains the call functions for the photo API, should probably be separated, but Photos and albums seem tightly coupled anyway
 * I would like to add some form of data caching to reduce the number of REST API calls
+* It would also be nice to add in some better transitions for data updates